JuanFelipeRuiz/lit_ecology_classifier/README.md

 ## Set up

+The Lit Ecology Classifier is designed to be easy to set up and use.
+The following instructions will guide you through the process of setting up the project and running a example with the provided datasets.

 ### Environment

 To set up the Lit Ecology Classifier, make sure to have Python installed in your environment.
 Afterwards, install the package.